 Virtual card and account solutions are also increasing in popularity since they eliminate the need of issuing cheques and purchase orders.
 They tie in very well with reconciliation when a large number of payments are being received, in, say, a school, or in the travel sector.
 Virtual accounts can help schools match each payment against the student.

 In the travel sector, making payments to hotels or airlines through cards is a very effective way of managing working capital.
-With international cards, it is now possible to make foreign currency payments as well.
+With commercial cards, it is now possible to make foreign currency payments as well.